exoad/stoat/README.md

 # Stoat

-**A configuration language focused on dynamic, redundancy-free evaluation.**
+**A language focused on dynamic, redundancy-free evaluation primarily designed for acting as a versatile easy to use configurations language.**

 ## Legals